 Properties

 In CAE, properties are a concept for assigning physical behaviour to several finite elements.
-Hence, any finite element can have at most one property.
-However, there frequently are elements without such properties (RBEs, masses, etc.).
-In most solvers, properties are uniquely identified by positive integers, so called property IDs or short: PIDs.
+Therefore, any finite element can have at most one property.
+However, there frequently are elements without such properties (e.g. RBEs, masses).
+In most solvers, properties are uniquely identified by positive integers, called property IDs (PIDs).

-Even, if finite elements of different parts have the same physical behaviour (let’s say, left and right wing of a car), they usually have assigned different PIDs.
-This can be considered as reminiscence to ancient times when parts just have not been invented.
+Even if finite elements of different parts have the same physical behaviour (i.e. left and right wing of a car), they usually have assigned different PIDs.
+This can be considered as reminiscent of ancient times when parts had not been invented.
 PIDs were also used for administrative purposes, then.

 However, for χMCF, PIDs are just alternative, non-recursive means for addressing collections of elements.